 How New Tax Law Impacts Startup Equity: New Rules Could Make it Easier for Employees to Exercise Options

 Countless workers have been hit with surprise tax bills after they exercise options, the result of Internal Revenue Service rules that haven’t always been friendly to startups.

 Peter Klinger, a principal in the compensation and benefits practice at BDO, has been advising startups on tax issues for more than 25 years.
-We spoke to him recently about the new law and what it means for startups and their employees.
+We spoke to him recently about the new law and what implications the new AMT tax bill has for startups and their employees.

 The conversation has been edited for length and clarity.